hperaza/RSX280/progdev/t3xz/README.md

-# T3X/Z compiler for RSX180 and RSX280
+# T3X/Z compiler for RSX180 and RSX280 - REL version

-This a port of Nils M Holm's [T3X/Z](http://t3x.org/t3x/index.html) compiler to the [RSX180](http://p112.sourceforge.net/index.php?rsx180) and [RSX280](https://github.com/hperaza/RSX280) OSes.
+This a further development of the port of Nils M Holm's [T3X/Z](http://t3x.org/t3x/index.html) compiler to [RSX180](http://p112.sourceforge.net/index.php?rsx180) and [RSX280](https://github.com/hperaza/RSX280).

-T3X is a small, portable, procedural, block-structured, recursive, almost typeless, and to some degree object-oriented programming language with a Pascal-like syntax.

-The original T3X/Z compiler implements a large subset of the T3X language and was written for Z80-based computers running CP/M.

-This RSX180/280 port required mainly a rewrite of the run-time library; the compiler code itself required little modification.

-Like the original T3X/Z compiler, the RSX180/280 port creates executable files directly with no linking step involved.
-While that choice is adequate for a small compiler like this, it nevertheless reduces flexibility by not being able to link modules compiled separately, or to machine-code routines, user or system libraries, etc.
+This version outputs object files in Microsoft REL format, which are then linked using a standard linker to the run-time library (and possibly to user-written assembly language rotines too) to produce the final task image file.
+The same REL file can be linked to the CP/M version of the run-time library to produce a CP/M executable without having to recompile the sources again with the CP/M version of the compiler.

 ## Building the compiler